xinghai-sun/deep-rl/docs/selfplay_pong.md

 <div align="center">
 <img src="image/learning_curve.png", width=400></br>
 Fig 4.
-Learning curves of A3C-selfplay agents (play with itself) and A3C-basic agents (play with the built-in rule-based player).
-The figure plots the average (over 10 random episodes) cumulative rewards of  evaluative battle results combatting with the built-in player as the opponent.
+Learning curves of A3C-selfplay agent (play against itself) and A3C-basic agent (play against the built-in rule-based player).
+The figure plots the average (over 10 random games) cumulative rewards of  evaluative battle results combating with the built-in player as the opponent.
 </div>

 ### Scoreboard